 The Porthole restaurant opened in May 1942, and was owned/operated by Morrie Masey Timmons and Willard McCoy Marley.
-It was originally to be called Marley's, but students renamed it and the name The Porthole (or, merely, The Hole) stuck.
+It was originally named Marley's, but students unofficially renamed it and the name The Porthole (or, merely, The Hole) stuck.

 Air conditioning was installed in June 1946.
 The building was enlarged in 1956 after the property was rezoned.
 At one point the upstairs was an apartment.
 Was the headquarters for the "Casual Coffee Club" (an informal gatherings of friends and townies that hung out in the mornings in the building) in the 1950s.

 Interior, "Marley's - Where everybody drank," 1944 (via UNC's Yackety Yack)

 Interior, November 20, 1964 (photo by Roland Giduz)

 View north, September 1982 (photo by Al Steele/DTH)